<> <> <> <>

 In addition, premature ejaculation can also be an off-shoot of erectile dysfunction or some broader health issue.
 Lifestyle factors can also play a contributing role with the problem sometimes becoming intensified by alcohol or drug use.

-This variety of possible causes means that any form of treatment should always start with a chat to your GP in order to identify the most effective course of action for you.
+This variety of possible causes means that any form of treatment should always start with a chat with your GP in order to identify the most effective course of action for you.

-“So with regards to your health, we want to make sure that there's no other issues that might be impacting on sexual dysfunction, as that can sometimes be the first sign of issues like heart disease or diabetes.”
+“So with regards to your health, we want to make sure that there are no other issues that might be impacting on sexual dysfunction, as that can sometimes be the first sign of issues like heart disease or diabetes.”

 The main aim of this discussion is to figure out whether your form of PE is primary or acquired.
 This categorisation is vital in order to determine the best course of treatment.

-Men who suffer from primary PE that is not linked to erectile dysfunction will benefit from treatment that’s specifically designed to help them to delay ejaculation.
-One of the most effective is taking a form of antidepressant known as selective serotonin reuptake inhibitors (SSRIs).
+Men who suffer from primary PE that is not linked to erectile dysfunction will benefit from treatment that’s specifically designed to help them delay ejaculation

 Behavioural tactics